techieguy1/ApplicationToolsAndResources/README.md

 ## Any Desktop O/S Apps
 1. [Arduino](https://www.arduino.cc/en/software/): An integrated development environment for the Arduino IC boards.
 It uses C-like syntax to program the board.
 The Arduino IC boards are used in IoT and students and amateurs who want to learn how to do embedded coding.
+1. [Calibre](https://calibre-ebook.com/): This is a nice e-book reader that can handle many different formats such as pdf, mobi, epub, etc.
 1. [Chrome](https://www.google.com/chrome/): A web browser from Google.
 It is very highly extensible with a huge plugin library.
 1. [Eclipse](https://www.eclipse.org/downloads/): An integrated development environment for developers.
 It can do Java, JavaEE, C/C++, Python, and a bunch of other programming langauges.
 It is highly extensible and well supported.
 1. [FileZilla](https://filezilla-project.org/): File transfer application for any O/S.